motinados/xlsx-kaku/README.md

   const wb = new Workbook();
   const ws = wb.addWorksheet("Sheet1");

-  // The width of only column A willl be changed. ws.setColWidth({ min: 1, max: 1, width: 12 });
+  // The width of only column A will be changed. ws.setColWidth({ min: 1, max: 1, width: 12 });

   // The width of columns B to F will be changed.